By José Alberto Hermosillo

 Katia stated, “We are not religious; we are scientists, but we have our short

 life to return to the ground.”
-They romanticized their job following their passion for volcanoes and each other.
-Katia observed 170
+They romanticized their job, driven by their passion for volcanoes and each other.
+Katia observed 170 volcanoes, Maurice 150, 20 fewer than hers.

 Maurice prefers an intense and short life to a monotonous, long one.
 In his existentialist

-They developed a new classification theory for volcanos, Red and Grey.
+They developed a new classification theory for volcanoes: Red and Grey.

 soil for plant and vegetable growth.
 But these were the more explosive, the monster

-volcanos, the killer volcanos such as Mount St. Helens in the US near
+volcanoes, the killer volcanoes, such as Mount St. Helens in the US near

 Vancouver, Canada.